 Most guidelines show the risk of COVID-19 transmission is highest when people are in close contact and that the disease can spread through infected particles in the air or on surfaces.
 As an event organizer during the pandemic, it’s your responsibility to prevent that as much as possible.

 At this time, it is believed that COVID-19 spreading often happens when people in an area are less than six feet apart.
-Physical separation should be one of your most important safety measures.
+Physical separation should be one of your most important safety measures when returning to in-person events.

 Wherever guests will gather, marking out spacing so people from different households can stay at least six feet apart is a good start.
 There are plenty of vendors that sell physical distancing signs, floor decals, and other kinds of markers.
 Use them generously anywhere you might have people waiting in line or occupying a confined space.